shivannis/xandr-docs-public/xandr-docs/articles/monetize/currency-support.md

 # Microsoft Monetize - Currency support

-Support for multiple currencies allows buyers and sellers to transact with one another globally on the Xandr platform.
+Support for multiple currencies allows buyers and sellers to transact with one another globally on the Microsoft Advertising platform.
 However, it is important for all parties to understand how spending and payment in different currencies flows from buyers to sellers and partners on the platform.
 This page provides an explanation of all relevant concepts, processes and settings.
-In addition, Xandr is expanding its support for non-USD currencies (as part of a larger multi-year platform-wide localization effort).
+In addition, Microsoft Advertising is expanding its support for non-USD currencies (as part of a larger multi-year platform-wide localization effort).
 As a result, this page will be updated periodically to explain how these changes affect the currencies supported on the platform, reporting and invoicing and what customization options you have.
 If you have questions about currency support please contact your Account Manager.

 ## Prerequisite concepts

 Ensure you understand these basics before proceeding (each of these concepts is discussed in greater detail in dedicated sections below):

-1. **Base currency:** Xandr' default currency is USD.
+1. **Base currency:** Microsoft Advertising' default currency is USD.
-    - Although USD is the default currency, Xandr supports the **buying and selling ("transacting")** of impressions as well as **billing** in a number of different non-USD currencies.
+    - Although USD is the default currency, Microsoft Advertising supports the **buying and selling ("transacting")** of impressions as well as **billing** in a number of different non-USD currencies.
-    - Xandr performs all calculations in USD.
+    - Microsoft Advertising performs all calculations in USD.
 To support non-USD use cases, we convert in and out of USD (as needed) using the latest exchange rates from our [API Currency Service](../digital-platform-api/currency-service.md).
 1. **Supported local currencies and exchange rates:** Our [API Currency Service](../digital-platform-api/currency-service.md) updates exchange rates platform-wide on a daily basis based on the most current [Oanda](https://www.oanda.com/sg-en/trading/) rates.
 1. **Transaction and billing currency and account setup:**
-    Xandr distinguishes between the currencies you transact in (currencies you select in the Digital Platform UI/API for buying/selling) and the currency you are billed in (currency in which you are invoiced or paid).
-Generally, Xandr bills clients for fees/charges based on the daily conversion rate logged at the time the relevant auction took place.
+    Microsoft Advertising distinguishes between the currencies you transact in (currencies you select in the Digital Platform UI/API for buying/selling) and the currency you are billed in (currency in which you are invoiced or paid).
+Generally, Microsoft Advertising bills clients for fees/charges based on the daily conversion rate logged at the time the relevant auction took place.
 However, in the following scenarios, we use the month-end rate to bill (for a full list, see [Media cost and related fees conversion for billing](#media-cost-and-related-fees-conversion-for-billing) below):
     - The transaction currency differs from the billing currency
     - We can't easily associate a fee back to an auction (e.g., Ad Serving Fees, Minimums, Log Level Data Fees, etc.)

 ## Base currency (USD)

-Xandr uses USD as the default currency (also referred to as "base" or "primary" currency).
+Microsoft Advertising uses USD as the default currency (also referred to as "base" or "primary" currency).
 However, we support transacting in a wide range of currencies.
 When we need to compare values across the platform, we use a common unit of measure; our base currency of USD (which we convert into).
 This conversion practice is used across the platform when evaluating bids, running auctions, managing budgets or optimizing performance across the currencies we support.
 However, none of these conversions will change the local currency amount since we convert in and out of the local currency using the same rate.

 ## Supported currencies

-Xandr supports the non-USD currencies listed below.
+Microsoft Advertising supports the non-USD currencies listed below.

 | Currency | Transaction | Billing |
 |---|---|---|